adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-tb2j.rst

     * :ref:`--R-vector <rad-plot-tb2j_R-vector>`
     * :ref:`--template <rad-plot-tb2j_template-file>`

-Here is an example of how to filter exchange model in order to show first exchange neighbour, using different options:
+Here is an example of how to filter exchange Hamiltonian in order to show first exchange neighbour, using different options:
 :ref:`--max_distance <rad-plot-tb2j_max-distance>`
 :ref:`--R-vector <rad-plot-tb2j_R-vector>` or